Wardroom: Etiquette

 Wardrooms have rules governing etiquette and military customs.
-Traditionally considered taboo are three topics: politics, religion, and sex (earlier guidebooks referred to the latter as 'ladies', this being changed as increasing numbers of female officers joined the wardrooms of warships and coast guard cutters).
+Traditionally considered taboo are three topics: politics, religion, and sex (earlier guidebooks referred to the last as 'ladies', but that being changed as increasing numbers of female officers joined the wardrooms of warships and coast guard vessels).
 On large ships in peacetime, talking about professional business is also frowned upon.
-It is also considered inappropriate to perform work, or to meet with subordinates in a wardroom.
+It is also considered inappropriate to perform work or meet with subordinates in a wardroom.
 Typically, upon entering the wardroom at meal time, members ask permission from the most senior officer present before joining the table.

 The ship's executive officer is usually the mess president.
-On warships and coast guard vessels, the commanding officer is normally not a member of the wardroom, but is invited to join the members for special occasions.
+On warships and coast guard vessels, the commanding officer is normally not a member of the wardroom but is invited to join the members for special occasions.

-Of significant note in ships wardrooms of the Royal Navy is the daily toast to the monarch.
+Of significant note in ships' wardrooms of the Royal Navy is the daily toast to the monarch.
 In all other circumstances and settings, those toasting the monarch would first rise to their feet and face the monarch before raising their glass and declaring their affirmation.
-In ships wardrooms, officers remain seated to toast the monarch.
-This practice came about following the permission of King William IV; when the King who was dining in a wardroom aboard a warship himself rose to return the compliment and banged his head, due to the low headroom height between warship decks of the period.
+In wardrooms of ships, officers remain seated to toast the monarch.
+The practice came about following the permission of King William IV; when the King (a former sailor) who was dining in a wardroom aboard a warship himself rose to return the compliment and banged his head because of to the low headroom height between warship decks of the period.